AntonMiniazev/Fine_Delivery/README.md

 # Step 3.
 Creating DAG

 **DAG 1:** To go as a live service, new order creation is needed.
-For these purposes we create a DAG that generates random orders.
+For these purposes we create a DAG that generates random orders and uploads them every week to our DB.

-Script for this process: [DAG](https://github.com/AntonMiniazev/Fine_Delivery/blob/main/DAGs/dag_zone_economy.py)
+Script for this process: [DAG 1](https://github.com/AntonMiniazev/Fine_Delivery/blob/main/DAGs/dag_zone_economy.py)

 **DAG 2:** Initial tables in database will be reprocessed into the Proposed table by Airflow.
 Process requirements: